mesn1985/WebApplicationSecurityBasicsLab/crAPI/8_Basic_Injection_Attacks.md

 but it still qualify as an injection attack, because it depends on what you send to the application.

-No so many clues in  this exercise, so it requires a bit of hacking, but once you find the solution, you will discover that it is quiet simple.
+Not so many clues in  this exercise, so it requires a bit of tinkering, but once you find the solution, you will discover that it is quiet simple.

 1. Capture the post request for contact mechanic
 2. find a way to use the post request making the server calls `https://www.google.dk`

-This type of exploit can be avoid by keeping a `request allow list` in the application, ensure that the application can only make request to a selected set of URL's.
+This type of exploit can be avoided by keeping a `request allow list` in the application, ensure that the application can only make request to a selected set of URL's.